Table of Contents

 “Great curation is about pattern-recognition seeing various pieces of culture and spotting similarities across them that paint a cohesive picture of a larger trend.”

 “looking for patterns across different disciplines, different formats, different time periods — I think patterns are fundamental to the human brain and to how we make sense of the world.”

-So it is worthwhile to dive into key mindsets, attitudes and unique ways to add value to the world.
-What are the key elements for the work of a curator?
+So it is worthwhile to dive into critical mindsets, attitudes and unique ways to add value to the world.
+What are the essential elements for the work of a curator?